born2net/Angular-kitchen-sink/Readme.md

 - Force change detection via ref.markForCheck();
 - Lots of standalone components such as Modal, Sliders, Todo, Tabs and more
 - Shared state (Side menu and file menu)
-- use module.id inside component to be able to reference files paths locally (Notes1.ts)
+- use module.moduleName inside component to be able to reference files paths locally (Notes1.ts)
 - use contentWrap.childNodes.length to provide a default template to component if not provided by consumer
 - Dependency injection and decorators such as @Host
 - Advanced decorators such as @HostListener @ContentChildren @Injectable and more